webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 to sample the texture.
 The 3rd is the texture coordinate for where to sample.

 > Note: It is not common to pass position values as texture coordinates
-> but in this particular case of unit quad (a 1 unit quad) it just so
+> but in this particular case of unit quad (a quad one unit wide and one unit tall) it just so
 > happens that the texture coordinates we need match the positions.
 > Doing it this way keeps the example smaller and simpler.
 It would be
 > far more common to provide texture coordinates via
 > [vertex-buffers](webgpu-vertex-buffers.html).

-Now we need to create a texture data.
+Now we need to create texture data.
 We'll make a 5x7 texel `F` [^texel]

-[^texel]: A texel is a "texture element" vs a pixel which is a "picture element".
+[^texel]: A texel is short for "texture element" vs a pixel which is short for "picture element".
-For me texel and pixel are basically synonymous but some people prefer to use the world *texel* when discussing textures.
+For me texel and pixel are basically synonymous but some people prefer to use the word *texel* when discussing textures.

 ```js
   const kTextureWidth = 5;